 - Always give more than you take.

 Be the one to make the effort to stay in touch.
-Maintaining contact is a key form of giving to your network.
+Maintaining contact is a key form of giving to your business networking efforts.